askossivi/devops-code-challenge/README.md

-A- The contairize frontend and backend was deployed in AWS free tier using terraform.
+# The contairized frontend and backend was deployed in AWS using terraform.
 1- To start, you need to have an aws account, it is free to create one if you don't have any yet.
 Follow this link below to create one: https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/